vejou/Mesemod/mods/MODULES/curtains/README.md

 # curtains
 Mesemod Curtains
-Consider this a slightly modified version of the curtains mod, though modifications may be to the files and not really to the functionality of the mod itself.
+Consider this a slightly modified version of the curtains mod, though modifications may be to the files and not really to the behavior of the mod itself.

 Mod adding coloured curtains, very lightweight